List of cults of personality: Paraguay

+Peru

+Fujimorism is the political ideology of former Peruvian president Alberto Fujimori as well as the personality cult built around him, his policies and his family, especially Keiko Fujimori.
+Fujimori was elected president in the 1990 election.
+He then led the 1992 Peruvian self-coup, ostensibly directed against domestic terrorists.
+Following the 1992 crisis, Fujimori would broaden the definition of terrorism in an effort to criminalize as many actions as possible to persecute left-wing political opponents.
+Using the terruqueo, a fearmongering tactic that was used to accuse opponents of terrorism, Fujimori established a cult of personality by portraying himself as a hero and made left-wing ideologies an eternal enemy in Peru.

+Following Fujimori's fall from power, his self-exile to Japan, his extradition back to Peru and his subsequent trial and imprisonment, there emerged political parties that continued to proclaim to follow the legacy of Alberto Fujimori.
+The most prominent of these groups that formed in the aftermath of Alberto's downfall is Popular Force (Fuerza Popular), a political party that was created and is led by the former president's daughter Keiko Fujimori, a presidential candidate in 2011 and again in 2016.
+During the 2021 Peruvian general election, the right-wing elite, business groups and the majority of media organizations in Peru collaborated with the campaign of Keiko Fujimori by appealing to fear when discussing political opponents.
+Media organizations in Peru would use the terruqueo along with fake news in an effort to support Keiko Fujimori.

 Philippines

 In the Philippines, many local politicians engage in some sort of cult of personality.
-The most famous are those of President Ferdinand Marcos, who was dictator from 1972 to 1986 and the Aquino family.
+The most famous are those of President Ferdinand Marcos, who was dictator from 1965 to 1986 and the Aquino family.
 They are often branded as "epalitiko" by the media, which is a contraction of the words epal (slang for "attention-grabber"), and pulítiko ("politician").
 They put their images and their names on billboards of government projects.
 They also print tarpaulins, usually with their images in order to establish a sense of connection with their constituents.
 Senate Bill No. 1967 or Anti-Signage of Public Works Act, colloquially known as the Anti-Epal Bill, was filed by Senator Miriam Defensor Santiago in November 2011, and refiled again in July 2013 in an effort to stop the practice.

 The 16th president, Rodrigo Duterte, is accused of creating a cult of personality on himself, with some supporters believing "he was appointed by God".